silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lecture/chap7-TrasportLayer.md

 # ==need to complete how to establish connection from example of mobile pic==

-- need to establish a connection as follows(as opposed to UDP which is connectionless)
+- need to establish a connection as follows (as opposed to UDP which is connectionless)
-- A sends SYN to B
+- A sends SYN to B according to the window size of B
-- B sends an acknowledgment for the first segment, and also increments the ack to tell that this is the segment with the SEQ number that it is expecting
+- B sends an acknowledgment for the first segment, and also increments the ACK to tell that this is the segment with the SEQ number that it is expecting

--
+>[!warning]
+>After sending, A sets a timer and waits for an acknowledgment by B, and if not received, then A will send again

 - After 3-way handshake and after sending the data, we need to terminate the session
 ## Terminate TCP Session:
 - any of the 2 host can initiate termination of session
 1) A will send FIN to B
 2) B sends ACK to A
 3) then finally A send an ACK to B to terminate the session